martintrojer/martintrojer.github.com/content/post/2012-07-17-replicating-datomicdatalog-queries-with-corelogic-take-2.md

   (join2-run))
 ;; (["John" 71] ["Jane" 73])
 ```
 An important point here is that we have separated the definition of the relationships, definition (loading) of the facts, and the actual running of the query.

-So how does this perform for larger datasets compared to the unification / clojure.set/join described in the previous post?
-If we look at the time for running the query it's ~33% faster and about 12x slower than the optimal datomic/datalog query.
+So how does this perform for larger datasets compared to the unification/clojure.set/join described in the previous post?
+If we look at the time for running the query, it's ~33% faster and about 12 times slower than the optimal Datomic/Datalog query.
 ```clojure
 (defn join-test2 [xs ys]
   ;; setup the relations